evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 ## Custom conditions

-You can also set a custom condition for each test.
-You can use standard parameters:
+You can also set a custom condition for each test to encode your expectations.
+You can use the standard parameters:

 | Condition parameter name | Explanation                                | Usage Example                                                   |
 |--------------------------|--------------------------------------------|-----------------------------------------------------------------|